Binary Setup

 Recurring Start of Infinite Scale

-The example commands shown below have no environment variables or command line options for ease of reading, add them according your needs.
+The example commands shown below have no environment variables or command line options for ease of reading, add them according to your requirements

 To start the Infinite Scale runtime type: